RoboCop 2: Development

-RoboCop (1987) producer Jon Davison was skeptical about doing a sequel to RoboCop.
-He had a negative opinion on sequel films, finding most of them worse than their predecessors and disliking not being able to make a different movie in order to produce another product audiences of the first film were used to.
-Additionally, he was in a dilemma between producing a second RoboCop film and Warren Beatty's screen adaptation of the Dick Tracy comics; he chose to do RoboCop 2, as "RoboCop is my movie and Dick Tracy is more Warren's movie".
-Paul Verhoeven did not return as he was working on Total Recall (1990).
-As with the first film, multiple directors rejected offers from Davison to direct RoboCop 2, although for different reasons; Davison reported potentials either concerned about following up Verhoeven's directing or not wanting to direct a sequel film.
-Alex Cox, for one week, was interested in the project, only to have a viewing of the sequel to The Exorcist (1973) change his decision.
+Davison had been reluctant to produce a sequel to RoboCop, citing a skepticism of sequels in general.
+He believed that most sequels were worse than their predecessors, and he preferred to cater new properties to audiences of the first film.
+He was also forced to decide between producing a second RoboCop film, versus producing Warren Beatty's screen adaptation of the Dick Tracy comics.
+He ultimately chose to take on RoboCop 2, saying that "RoboCop is my movie and Dick Tracy is more Warren's movie".
+Director Paul Verhoeven did not return, as he was working on Total Recall (1990).
+As with the first film, multiple directors rejected offers from Davison to direct RoboCop 2, although for different reasons; Davison reported potentials were either concerned about following up Verhoeven's directing, or not wanting to direct a sequel.
+Alex Cox considered the project, but changed his mind after watching a screening of the sequel to The Exorcist (1973).